 2. Restrict access to the box contents products

 - Restrict what subscribers can order, and how often If you want to control how many items customers can order for their box, then you can add the WooCommerce Quantity Manager plugin.
-Alternatively, you can use the WooCommerce Limit Order plugin to control how often users can order the box contents - for example, once a quarter.

 - Prevent non-subscribers from ordering box contents products To prevent non-subscribers from ordering the monthly/quarterly box, you need to restrict the page where you've listed these products.
 Do this using the WooCommerce Protected Categories plugin.
 Use it to password protect the box contents categories.
 Change the password regularly and use the Follow Ups plugin to email the password to active subscribers, along with a link to the hidden page.

 Some WooCommerce subscription box websites like to sell subscriptions for a fixed weekly/monthly cost, while giving customers the option to choose the box contents each week.
 Unfortunately there is no straightforward way for the customer to change their box each time.
 The way WooCommerce Subscriptions works is that they subscribe to receive the same products each time.